Iceberg: Modern monitoring

 The Danish Meteorological Institute monitors iceberg populations around Greenland using data collected by the synthetic aperture radar (SAR) on the Sentinel-1 satellites.

 Iceberg management

 In Labrador and Newfoundland, iceberg management plans have been developed to protect offshore installations from impacts with icebergs.

 Commercial use

-In the late 2010s, a business from the UAE wanted to tow an iceberg from Antarctica to the Middle East, but the plan failed as the estimated cost of $200 million was too high.
+The idea of towing large icebergs to other regions as a source of water has been raised since at least the 1950s, without having been put into practice.
+In 2017, a business from the UAE announced plans to tow an iceberg from Antarctica to the Middle East; in 2019 salvage engineer Nick Sloane announced a plan to move one to South Africa at an estimated cost of $200 million.
 In 2019, a German company, Polewater, announced plans to tow Antarctic icebergs to places like South Africa.

 Companies have used iceberg water in products such as bottled water, fizzy ice cubes and alcoholic drinks.
 For example, Iceberg Beer by Quidi Vidi Brewing Company is made from icebergs found around St. John's, Newfoundland.
 Although annual iceberg supply in Newfoundland and Labrador exceeds the total freshwater consumption of the United States, in 2016 the province introduced a tax on iceberg harvesting and imposed a limit on how much fresh water can be exported yearly.